PabloPineda6/Cypress_Learning/README.md

     1.2.
 (Windows) Open Control Panel -> User Accounts -> Change my environmental variable and verify the path Variable value “C:\Program Files (x86)\nodejs” or “C:\Program Files \nodejs “.
     1.3.
 (Windows) new => user = path => value = C:\Program Files (x86)\nodejs and after apply that and close Editor and restart it.
 2. Open the therminal and type: `npm init`, -> and fill the information required (any info can be eddited or added later in the package.json file), so you can just click enter as meny times as required.
-3. Install Cypress by typing: `npm install cypress` (the version installed can be checked in the package.json file)
+3. Install Cypress by typing: `npm install cypress` (the version installed can be checked in the **package.json** file)

+* If asked to install peer library or plugin, use `npm install --save-dev required_peer_version`.
+For example `npm install --save-dev jest@25.4.0` (in other part of the tutorial, I got the Warning: `npm WARN jest-image-snapshot@4.2.0 requires a peer of jest@>=20 <=26 but none is installed.
+You must install peer dependencies yourself.`)

-- Delete option not used in the file package.json, under the option **"scripts"**: The option `"test": "echo "Error: no test specified" && exit 1"` won't be used, Let's delete it and place this two commands to configure how to run the project through the command window or terminal:
+- Now, in the **package.json** file, delete option not used, under the option **"scripts"**: The option `"test": "echo "Error: no test specified" && exit 1"` won't be used, Let's delete it and place this two commands to configure how to run the project through the command window or terminal:
 ```
 "cy:open": "cypress open",
 "cy:run": "cypress run"